April 29, 2025

 Rolling credits created in Descript

-Whether you’re at the Spielberg level remaking West Side Story, an indie filmmaker, you can’t do it alone.
-You’ll need help from other people and tools to help you achieve your vision.
+Whether you're at the Spielberg level remaking West Side Story, or an indie filmmaker creating your first short film, you can't do it alone.
+You'll need help from other people and tools to help you achieve your vision.

 Descript helps with the entire production process—from your movie opening to your ending credits.
 The video editor cuts together the perfect scenes from filming.
-You can even add funny bloopers to ending credits, or whatever you want to make your vision come true.
+You can even add funny bloopers to ending credits, or create professional scrolling credits that match industry standards.

 With Descript, you can: